Get ready for Easter and Christmas with this Honey Glazed Ham Steak dinner with pineapple. Fry it on the stovetop or bake it in the oven.

 I remember a few years ago when I worked with a ham client.
 They wanted me to create a leftover ham recipe yet sent me an entire ham two days before Thanksgiving.

 A whole ham.
 For me.
-After I already bought a Cornish hen for Thanksgiving.
+After I already went shopping to make my stuffed Cornish hen for Thanksgiving.

-I ended up buying a ham steak for my recipe then donated the untouched ham to a food bank.
+I ended up buying a ham slice then donated the untouched ham to a food bank.
 I’d rather have a family enjoy it for the holidays rather than open it up and waste 75 percent of it.

 Even if I had frozen it, I’d be eating ham for years.